 Exceptional Fuel Cost

 The hourly volume-weighted price of natural gas, purchased during an Operating Day or after the Day-Ahead nomination deadline of 1300 Central Prevailing Time (CPT) on the prior Operating Day, submitted in accordance with paragraph (1)(f) of Section 4.4.9.4.1, Mitigated Offer Cap.
+Exceptional costs are not routine or reoccurring and predictable costs.

+Fuel Contract Cost

+A fuel price that includes forward fuel contract costs at High Sustained Limit (HSL).

 4.4.9.4.1 Mitigated Offer Cap